RaduStefan999/WebProject-Anul2/README.md

 This repository holds our 2022 Web technologies project which was graded with the best score in our class.

-We have developed and a Model View Controller framework in NodeJS that we called ZEN.
+We have developed a Model View Controller framework in NodeJS that we called ZEN.
 The main features of this framework are:

 * It uses PL SQL routines to communicate with an Oracle database.
 * It uses JWT tokens to enable user authentication.